The Pod is an impressive coal mining hike in Crowsnest Pass, Alberta, Canada.

 There were four major coal seams on Grassy Mountain, accessible by open-pit mining.
 Of the four, the # 2 seam was the most spectacular where ancient geological forces, through repeated faulting and folding, had developed seams, normally 6 meters thick, into deposits 25 meters deep.
 West Canadian Collieries closed all of their mines in 1957 when markets for coal collapsed.

-The objective on this very windy and sunny day is to visit the 'Pod' (aka the 'Big Show') near the top elevation of 2,065 m (6,775 ft) on Grassy Mountain in the Crowsnest Pass.
+The objective on this very windy and sunny day is to visit the 'Pod' (aka the 'Big Show') near the top elevation of 2,065 m (6,775 ft) on Grassy Mountain in the Crowsnest Pass, Alberta, Canada.
 Along the way is a short hike to a site overlooking a beautiful, very deep lake at the bottom of a long canyon created by open-pit mining more than a half century ago.

 After navigating the car cautiously up the mountain and gaining elevation rapidly on tenuous, washed-out, four-wheel drive road the 'Pod' becomes visible high on Grassy Mountain.
 Less than a kilometer into the hike, the remnants of the open-pit mine lead to the top of the mountain over dusty, black scree.